 8. Personalize the Day

-Having the event in your backyard already gives your wedding a more personal feel.
+Having a wedding in your backyard already gives your wedding a more personal feel.
 Keep the ‘You-ness' of the day going by including pieces of your love story into the ceremony and reception.
 Love music?
 Give mix CD favors to your guests of all the different bands you've seen together.
 Live for ice cream?
 Skip the cake and have a sundae buffet.
-This day is to celebrate your love, so make it as personal as possible– your guests will love getting to know you both more as a couple in the process, and will make them feel special to be included!
+This day is to celebrate your love, so make it as personal as possible.
+Your guests will love getting to know you both more as a couple in the process, and will make them feel special to be included!

 9. The Perfect Temperature

 Too hot or too cold?
 Which would you prefer for your wedding day?
-You are taking a chance with the weather no matter when you choose to get married.
+If you're planning a backyard wedding, you are taking a chance with the weather no matter when you choose to get married.
 However, you can always rent a heater or fan depending on the weather for your event.
 If it's hot, offer your guests ice cold lemonade or tea or place paper fans on each chair.
-If it's chilly, offer pashinas for the ladies and serve hot cocoa or cider to warm up your guests.
+If it's chilly, offer pashminas for the ladies and serve hot cocoa or cider to warm up your guests.